intel/inference-model-manager/server-controller/README.md

 # Server controller

-CRD controller installation is extending the Kubernetes API definition to additional CRD record type called ‘inference-endpoint’.
+CRD controller installation is extending the Kubernetes API definition to additional CRD record type called ‘inference-endpoints.ai.intel.com’.
-Its definition is included in [crd.yaml](../helm-deployment/crd-subchart/templates/crd.yaml) The controller is monitoring the status of ‘inference-endpoint’ CRD records and applies required changes in linked Kubernetes deployments, services and ingress resources.
+Its definition is included in [crd.yaml](../helm-deployment/crd-subchart/templates/crd.yaml) The controller is monitoring the status of ‘inference-endpoints.ai.intel.com’ CRD records and applies required changes in linked Kubernetes deployments, services and ingress resources.